adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 This can easily be applied to other datasets.
 Feel free to train your own adapter and upload it at the [Hub](https://adapterhub.ml/) or browse the adapters trained by the community.

-# Conclusion
+## Conclusion

 The new version 2.0 of the AdapterHub framework supports adapters for GPT-2 and BART.
 The support of these two models offers new possibilities in solving sequence to sequence tasks with adapters.
-To checkout AdapterHub and its other features visit us on [Github](https://github.com/Adapter-Hub/adapter-transformers).
+To checkout AdapterHub and its other features, visit us on [GitHub](https://github.com/Adapter-Hub/adapter-transformers).

+## Acknowledgements

+We thank [André Fellenberg](https://www.behance.net/andrefellenberg) for the BART illustration.

-# References
+## References
 - Bapna, A., Arivazhagan, N., & Firat, O. (2019).
 Simple, scalable adaptation for neural machine translation. arXiv preprint arXiv:1909.08478.
 - Chen, W., Chen, J., Su, Y., Chen, Z., & Wang, W. Y. (2020).
 Logical natural language generation from open-domain tables. arXiv preprint arXiv:2004.10404.
 - Hermann, K. M., Kočiský, T., Grefenstette, E., Espeholt, L., Kay, W., Suleyman, M., & Blunsom, P. (2015).
 Teaching machines to read and comprehend. arXiv preprint arXiv:1506.03340.